Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Appetizers: Chopped liver, gefilte fish (if you wish) and kosher pickle

 spears (these may be served on one large plate)

-Chicken broth with Matzo Balls
+Chicken broth with unleavened bread balls

-LAMB -- other meat dishes may include chicken, beef, turkey, quail, fish, etc. Although Orthodox Jews do not eat lamb since the Rabbis enjoined a proscription on lamb among the Ashnenazi Jews, the Sephardic Jews do eat this traditional meat, since it is so appropriate for the Passover.
+LAMB -- other meat dishes may include chicken, beef, turkey, quail, fish, etc. Although Orthodox Jews do not eat lamb since the Rabbis enjoined a proscription on lamb among the Ashkenazi Jews, the Sephardic Jews do eat this traditional meat, since it is so appropriate for the Passover.
 We recommend that LAMB be eaten, as it is a clear and obvious reminder of Yeshua, our "PASSOVER LAMB," who was sacrificed for us!
 It appears the real reason the early rabbis did away with the lamb altogether was because they did not want to be reminded of the one whom they regarded as a heretic, upstart, and deceiver of the people -- Yeshua, the lamb of YEHOVAH God.

 (choice of) Carrots, squash or broccoli and/or a fruit compote (definitely